 All gardens are trying to split up their tasks to improve their organization and limit the individual work load.
 As an important aspect of management they improved their means of direct communication.
 That way important information is delivered better and the management improves.
 Two of the initiatives also benefitted from an active change of leadership.
 In contrast to the other initiatives the Social Enterprise Garden also uses its finances to employ people who then help them with the management of the initiative.
 It is striking that the more overall tasks an initiative is dealing with, the more they are structured and have specialists for certain tasks in contrast to having the whole group working on it together.
-The Public Park and Social Enterprise Garden continuously work on their management and perceive it as being solved at the moment.
-The Neighborhood Garden still struggles to involve more of its gardeners to take over certain management tasks as they are not willing to use their means of communication which is critical due to their relatively low number of participants.
+The Public Park and Social Enterprise Garden still struggles to involve more of its gardeners to take over certain management tasks as they are not willing to use their means of communication which is critical due to their relatively low number of participants.